 What's normally thought of as Hoy's largest settlement, Longhope, isn't really on Hoy at all.
-It sits on the north shore of South Walls, which was a separate tidal island finally connected to Hoy by a short causeway during World War II.
+It sits on the north shore of South Walls, which was a separate tidal island finally connected to Hoy by a short causeway, the Ayre, during World War II.
 Just to the east of the Ayre is Melsetter House, Hoy's finest house.

-The village of Longhope straggles along the shore near the mouth of the sheltered anchorage, also known as Longhope, which forms part of Scapa Flow and bites deeply between South Walls and North Walls.
+The village of Longhope straggles along the shore near the mouth of the sheltered anchorage, known as Longhope and North Bay, which forms part of Scapa Flow and bites deeply between South Walls and North Walls.
 The focus of the village is the harbour at South Ness, once home to a ferry service across to North Ness in North Walls.
 At its east end is St Columba's Church which now serves much of Hoy.

 The name Longhope comes fairly directly from the Old Norse for "long bay" and it comes as little surprise that the Vikings made use of the shelter it afforded 1,000 years ago.
 But they were not the first to settle here: the remains of a number of brochs around the coast of South Walls show others had been living here at least as far back as the Iron Age.